zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 139. If the dragon elephant abandons herds: the torso is lotus, excellence,

-Live in the forest as you like and should be alone like a rhino horn.
+Live in the forest as you like and should be alone like a rhinoceros horn.

 "Such as dragon elephant after abandoning herds": dragon elephant is called dragon elephant (elephant), but also for the dragon For what reason is the